RESTful API Design - The basics

 }

-One API that implements a similar mechanism is the Star Wars API that is accessible via https://swapi.co.
+One API that implements a similar mechanism is the Star Wars API at https://swapi.co.